nriggio/data-512-a1/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project:
-Construct, analyze, & publish a dataset of monthly traffic on English Wikipedia from January 1, 2008 - September 30, 2021.
+The goal of this project is to construct, analyze, & publish a dataset of monthly traffic on English Wikipedia from January 1, 2008 - September 30, 2021.
+This culminates in a timeseries visualization showing data across two relevant APIs (Legacy Pagecount & Pageview) and is broken down by traffic type (desktop, mobile, all).

 This project is meant to be fully reproducible by others, this includes all steps from acquiring the data to producing the png of the final timeseries.